thammaraku/homework_08_professional_readme_generator/project_readme_auto_generated.md

   This project is licensed under MIT License.

   ## Contributing
-  will add this in the future.
+  will add in the future.

   ## Tests
-  will add this in the future.
+  will add in the future.

   ## Questions
   Any questions on this project, please contact the developer through below channels.

-  * Email:
+  * Email: thammaraku@gmail.com
   * GitHub: [thammaraku](https://github.com/thammaraku)